mbrg/mbgsec/_posts/2024-05-05-power-platform-dlp-bypass-via-copy-and-paste.md

 2023-07-12 MSRC acknowledge the issue and decides not to issue a CVE (cloud service)

-2023-07-26 MSRC and I collaborate to adjust my BlackHat slides and point to Microsoft-suggested mitigation (thank you to the folks involved at MSRC and Power Platform security team)
+2023-07-26 MSRC and I collaborate to adjust my BlackHat slides, point to Microsoft-suggested mitigation and follow up with a Microsoft technical blog (thank you to the folks involved at MSRC and BAP security team)

 2023-08-10 All You Need Is Guest at Black Hat 2023 does not reveal technical details

 2023-08-22 Microsoft decides not a release a technical blog on the issue

-2023-08-23 I query about mitigation timeline and get asked to wait for more time
+2023-08-23 I query about mitigation timeline and agree to wait for a full deployment of the fix

 2023-11-21 MSRC closes the case as fixed